emmawalshdev/The-Book-bar/testing.md

 2. I want to be able to search the database by genre so that I can find a suitable book.

     - This feature has not been developed in this release:
-        - This is noted in [README.md](https://github.com/emmahartedev/The-Book-bar/blob/master/README.md) under 'Features Left to Implement'.
+        - This is noted in [README.md](https://github.com/emmahartedev/The-Book-bar/blob/master/README.md) under the Features left to implement section.
         - With a more advanced understanding of this concept, the development will be reconsidered at a later stage.

 3. I want to be able to sort the entire database so that I can view all books.
-    - A 'Sort by' button is displayed on the homepage
+    - A Sort by button is displayed on the homepage
     - The user can sort the collection by:
         - A-Z
         - Z-A
         - New-Old

-    - The 'Sort by' feature only sorts the entire collection:
+    - The Sort by feature only sorts the entire collection:
-        - Once a user searches by keyword, the 'Sort by' button disappears.
+        - Once a user searches by keyword, the Sort by button disappears.
-        - As the database grows, it may become a requirement to apply 'Sort by' to the results.
+        - As the database grows, it may become a requirement to apply Sort by to the results.
         - This development will be considered if the requirement arises.

 4. I want to be able to log in or register for an account on the website, so that I can access my profile, upload books and add reviews.